-Black Colleges all across the country has been undergoing a change a dismantling.
-What is the change, you ask?
-The change is going from historically black to historically diversified.
-Students from other ethnicities are attending historically black colleges on full academic and athletic scholarships.
-I attended Alabama State University, some twenty four years ago, and decided to make a trip.
+Black Colleges all across the country have been undergoing a change a dismantling.
+What is the difference, you ask?
+The difference is going from historically black to historically diversified.
+Students from other ethnicities attend historically black colleges on full academic and athletic scholarships.
+I attended Alabama State University some twenty-four years ago and decided to make a trip.

 All Traces of Black Consciousness Removed

-What I found, was that since the state funded the school, all traces of black books and deep-centered conscious content have been removed from the campus.
+Since the state funded the school, I found that they removed all traces of black books and deep-centered conscious content from the campus.
 There was a period when we could walk into the book Store and get books like Before the May Flower, Message to a Black Man, Toni Morrison, Zora Neale Hurston, and They Came Before Columbus.
-So, I asked the staff, where were the black owned book stores in the city?
+So, I asked the staff where the black-owned bookstores in the city were?
 They really couldn’t name one.
 He gave me what he thought was an African clothing store that sold books.
 But it may not have what I was looking for.
-The whole purpose of going to a black college is to be educated, and, to be educated about your culture.
+The whole purpose of going to a black college is to gen an education.
+And to be educated about your culture.

 Dr. Claud Anderson said “white committees controls what books go into black colleges.
 They will not allow my books on the campuses.”
 Go Figure.

-When we were in school in the 90s, you saw all that I speak of, back then, because there was no State influence.
-We had two white students on the campus and they were the minority.
+When we were in school in the 90s, you saw all that I spoke of back then because there was no State influence.
+We had two white folks on the campus, and they were the minority.
 They were going to school for free.
-We did’t sweat it!
-Now, its plenty of diversity on the campus, Europeans and the like, and as a result, the connection to the black diaspora, African culture, Greek life, black historical books, and self-identity, seems to be lost or fading slowly.
+We didn’t sweat it!
+Now, its plenty of diversity on the campus, Europeans and the like.
+As a result, the connection to the black diaspora, African culture, Greek life, black historical books, and self-identity seems to be lost or fading slowly.

 New Generations Attending Black Colleges